Postdoc or Graduate Student

-My students come to the lab with a variety of life experience and educational backgrounds.
+Students come to our lab with a variety of life experience and educational backgrounds.
 At first glance, some backgrounds might seem rather unconventional routes to forest entomology: physical education, business, biochemistry, virology, insect physiology, geography...
-The common denominator, however, is initiative and interest - whenever acquired - in forest entomology.
-Once on board, I do whatever I can to help them pursue our common goals.
+The common denominator, however, is initiative and interest - whenever acquired - in forest insect ecology.
+Once on board, I do whatever I can to help our students pursue our common goals.

-If you are interested in joining my lab for graduate studies, you should know what I expect from my students:
+If you are interested in joining our lab for graduate studies, you should know what I expect from my students:

 Similarly, from me you may expect:

-- Open-door access.
-Yes, we may have to make an appointment for the next day, but even when I'm really busy, I like meeting with my students waaaay more than the current paperwork under my nose.
+Open-door access.
+Yes, we may have to make an appointment for the next day, but even when I'm really busy, I like meeting with my students waaay more than the current paperwork under my nose!

-I relocated the research program from a government lab based at the University of Northern British Columbia to the University of Minnesota in August 2010.
-The Department of Entomology is ranked in the top ten of graduate programs in insect science annually.
-The Twin Cities offer all the amenities of a large metropolitan city - restaurants, sports, the arts, culture - yet the Department's location on the St. Paul campus provides a small-town feel.
-Off campus, there are a wealth of outdoor recreational opportunities at state parks and more throughout the upper midwest.
+The Twin Cities offer big-city amenities of restaurants, sports, arts, and culture, yet the Department's location on the St. Paul campus provides a small-town feel.
+Off campus, there are a wealth of outdoor recreational opportunities throughout the upper Midwest.

-The Twin Cities is a great place to study forest entomology.
-The state's diversity of ecosystems provides study opportunities from bark beetles to defoliators.
-Invasive insects such as the emerald ash borer and gypsy moth add both scientific and social underpinnings to urban forestry concerns.
-In addition, the university is surrounded by a wealth of great colleagues and cooperating agencies: the offices of the USDA Forest Service right next door, the Minnesota Department of Natural Resources, the Minnesota Department of Agriculture (despite the name, they also work with invasive insects in forestry), city arborists and foresters, and more!
+The Midwest's diversity of ecosystems provides study opportunities from bark beetles to defoliators, both native and invasive.
+In addition, we are surrounded by a wealth of great colleagues and cooperating agencies: the USDA Forest Service, the Minnesota Department of Natural Resources, the Minnesota Department of Agriculture, the Minnesota Invasive Terrestrial Plant and Pest Center, and more!